lyra/aspnet-payment-form-examples/README.md

 ## License

-Each Lyra ASP.NET payment form sample source file included in this distribution is licensed under GNU GENERAL PUBLIC LICENSE (GPL 3.0).
+Each source file included in this distribution is licensed under GNU GENERAL PUBLIC LICENSE (GPL 3.0).
 Please see LICENSE.txt for the full text of the GPL 3.0 license.
 It is also available through the world-wide-web at this URL: http://www.gnu.org/licenses/.